 Joshua Santarpia, Ph.D.

-Dr. Joshua Santarpia is Science and Technology Advisor for the National Strategic Research Institute at the University of Nebraska, the DOD-designated University Affiliated Research Center sponsored by U.S. Strategic Command.
+Dr. Joshua Santarpia is a Strategic Advisor for the National Strategic Research Institute at the University of Nebraska, the University Affiliated Research Center designated by the U.S. Department of War and sponsored by U.S. Strategic Command.

 Read researcher feature of Dr. Santarpia

-Dr. Santarpia’s work is aimed at understanding and countering threats from biological organisms, especially those that pose a threat when dispersed in aerosols.
-He has worked extensively on RDT&E and OT&E efforts for biological sensors for both Department of Defense and Department of Homeland Security.
+Dr. Santarpia’s work aims to understand and counter threats from biological organisms, especially those that pose a threat when dispersed in aerosols.
+He has worked extensively on RDT&E and OT&E efforts for biological sensors for the DOW and U.S. Department of Homeland Security.

 Much of Dr. Santarpia's current work involves understanding the factors related to aerosol/airborne transmission of the SARS-CoV-2 virus.